Put a spring in your step - our favourite walking holidays for the springtime

 Annapurna flowers and mountains by J Barenblatt

 The spring months are prime time for trekking in the Annapurnas due to the warm sunshine, emerald green rice terraces and trails lined with a colourful profusion of rhododendron and marigolds.
 And there’s no better way to first experience the magnificent Annapurnas then by trekking between luxury lodges on gentle trails that showcase the stunning Himalayan scenery.

-Late spring is one of the best months to visit Japan as it’s warm and sunny in most of the country but not too hot, rainy or humid as in the summertime.
-In fact, it’s just perfect for trekking and seeing the sights.
-The cooler hills of the Kiso Peninsula with their ancient, sacred trails and the fascinating centres of Kyoto and Nara provide a wonderful range of contrastsin a country that is once again proving very popular.
+Late spring is one of the best months to visit Japan as it’s warm and sunny in most of the country but not as hot, rainy or humid as in the summertime.
+In fact, it’s just delightful for trekking and seeing the sights.
+The cooler hills of the Kiso Peninsula with their ancient, sacred trails and the fascinating centres of Kyoto and Nara provide a wonderful range of contrasts in a country that is once again proving very popular.

 Walking the fascinating route from Camino del Norte to Santiago de Compostela is best done during the spring months as the temperature will be warm but not too hot for walking.The trail will also be a lot quieter than the busy summer months meaning that overcrowding won’t be an issue.The Camino del Norte has the benefit of being more peaceful than the alternative pilgrimage route to Santiago - the Camino de Frances, yet still offers excellent food and accommodation and is a fabulous trekking experience.

 Spring flowers, Croatia

 With its searingly hot and crowded summers, the Croatian coast is best avoided in peak season between June and August.
 In spring though it’s a gloriously enticing place.
 Island trails are shaded by pine forests and olive groves whilst the crystal blue seas glisten in the sunshine and provide a cooling dip at the end of the day.
 Steeped in history and natural beauty there’s no better place to treat yourself to a spring break.